MetaMask/create-release-branch/docs/usage-monorepo-fixed.md

   - An exact version such as `1.2.3`.
 - **`packages`:** An array that lists the names of workspace packages that you want to release.
 The versions of the packages provided here will be changed to the `releaseVersion`.
 This list will be populated with all of the packages that have any changed since the previous release.
 You should not change this list.

-A typical release spec might look like:
+A typical release spec, once edited, might look like this:

 ```
 releaseVersion: major